MORAGE6607/URL-Shortener-Microservice_freeCodeCamp/README.md

   - Completed URL shortening functionality at `index.js`
   - Completed redirection from `/api/shorturl/<short_url>` to the original URL
   - Handled invalid URLs with appropriate error messages

+--
+📄 License This project is completed for educational purposes under the FreeCodeCamp curriculum.